enrightc/The-Gourmet-Cake-Club/README.md

 ## External User Goals

-- Discover Delicious Recipes: Users will want to explore a variety of cake recipes, including the unique “Cake of the month”
+- Access Cake of the Month Features: Users are excited to discover and potentially try the featured Cake of the Month.
 - Learn Baking Techniques: Through the "Baking Tips"" section users can acquire baking tips and techniques to improve their cakes.
-- Access Cake of the Month Features: Users are excited to discover and potentially try the featured Cake of the Month.
 - Sign-Up: Users can sign up to the monthly newsletter to receive more cake recipes straight to their inbox.

 ## Website Owners Goals

-- Generate Newsletter Subscriptions: The site owner wants users to sign up for a newsletter or subscription to receive monthly cake recipes.
+- Generate Newsletter Subscriptions: The site owner wants users to sign up for a newsletter subscription to receive monthly cake recipes.
 - Showcase Cake Expertise: The site aims to establish itself as a go-to source for cake-related information, showcasing the owner's expertise.
 - Increase Website Traffic: The site owner desires increased traffic to the website through engaging content and marketing efforts.
-- Encourage Social Media Sharing: The owner hopes users will share their favourite recipes, blog posts, or Cake of the Month features on social media, contributing to the website's visibility.
+- Encourage Social Media Sharing: The owner hopes users will share their favourite recipes, or Cake of the Month features on social media, contributing to the website's visibility.

 - ## User Story
 - First-time User